pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 # State Sync Protocol Design <!-- omit in toc -->

+⚠️ IMPORTANT NOTES TO THE (last updated on 06/08/2023):

+- State Sync implementation is a WIP and has taken several different shapes.
+- This document is out of date and needs to be updated to reflect the latest implementation.
+This will be done once a functional implementation is in place.
-_NOTE: This document makes some assumption of P2P implementation details, so please see [p2p](../../p2p/README.md) for the latest source of truth._
+- This document makes some assumption of P2P implementation details, so please see [p2p](../../p2p/README.md) for the latest source of truth.

+## Table of Contents <!-- omit in toc -->

 - [Background](#background)
 - [State Sync - Peer Metadata](#state-sync---peer-metadata)